 Students in Year 10, 11 and 12 who are unable to do work experience during the term time dates offered, can apply to do a placement during the school holidays.
 Insurance will be provided by the Museum.

 Work Experience Placements

 Your school will need to approve the work experience placement.
 Please direct all communication and enquiries through your school’s careers adviser.

 Applications meeting all necessary requirements will be processed and we will endeavour to respond promptly.
-Receipt of an application does not automatically confirm a work experience placement.
+Please note receipt of an application does not automatically confirm a work experience placement.

 Our Student Placement Coordinator will determine successful student placements in a fair and equitable manner.
-Their decision will be final.
 Both you and your school’s careers adviser will be notified by email.
 All additional paperwork must be submitted through your school’s careers adviser.

 Application Process – For Careers Advisers

 Once applications have been received and processed we will contact both the successful and unsuccessful applicants.
 Please retain the confirmation letter for your records.

 A signed and dated version of Section 3 – Host Employer Statement in The Department of Education’s Student Placement Record will be generated for the successful applicant and forwarded to the student’s careers adviser by email.